Postmedia Network: History

 On February 17, 2022, Postmedia announced a definitive agreement to acquire Brunswick News Inc. (BNI).
 As well as several New Brunswick daily and weekly newspapers and "digital properties", BNI's assets included a parcel delivery business and "proprietary distribution software".

 In 2023, Postmedia announced it would be moving a dozen of its Alberta community papers to digital-only platforms, aiming for more outsourcing deals and laying off employees.
-The announcement was made January 18, 2023, during an internal memo to staff that was obtained by The Canadian Press, describing the measures as a part of a “transformation plan geared toward managing costs.”
-Later the same day, the newspaper publisher said it has also sold the Calgary Herald building for $17.23 million to U-Haul Co. after trying to sell it for nearly a decade.
+The announcement was made January 18, 2023, during an internal memo to staff that was obtained by The Canadian Press, describing the measures as a part of a "transformation plan geared toward managing costs".
+Later that day, Postmedia said it had also sold the Calgary Herald building for $17.23 million to U-Haul Co. after trying to sell it for nearly a decade.

+In July 2023, Postmedia Network Canada Corp. and Nordstar Capital LP announced that merger discussion between the two newspaper publishers will not continue.

+On May 27, 2024, Postmedia announced that it would sell the Winnipeg Sun, the Portage la Prairie Graphic Leader, Kenora Miner and News, and company's Winnipeg printing operations to politician and former Sun publisher Kevin Klein.

+In July 2024, the company entered into an agreement to acquire SaltWire Network.
+During the first week of December 2024, Postmedia rebranded Saltwire as PNI Atlantic News, with their websites changing to look like the parent company's other newspapers.

-Operating Branch
+Operating branch

-Postmedia News is the "news" branch of Postmedia Network, providing similar content to all of its subsidiary news outlets and websites.
+Postmedia News is the news branch of Postmedia Network, providing similar content to all of its subsidiary news outlets and websites.
 It is identified as a source on all of its subsidiary newspapers.
 The news agency provides news, sports, entertainment, photography, financial and feature information and data to Postmedia Network's Canadian newspapers, online properties and a number of third party clients in Canada and the United States.